4 myths about having an IT career

 8 Mar 2021 • People & Culture

 *PING* your friend hits you a message eagerly announcing they found you your dream job.
 Excited, you click the job opening link they shared.
 Unfortunately your excitement is short-lived because while the job truly is the dream, it’s in the IT field and you know that is not even an option…

 Sounds familiar?
-Each day IT field (information technology) sets off similar thought-patterns.
+Each day IT career (Information Technology) sets off similar thought-patterns.
 And sadly, most often these thoughts are based only on the general believes about the field.
 I call them myths.
 I also take pleasure in breaking them.
 So let’s break some shall we? 😉

-“IT field is not an option because I don’t know how to code”
+Myth 1: “IT career is not an option because I don’t know how to code”

 Let’s begin with one of the worst stereotypes in the field which I too believed for years.
 If everyone working in tech was a developer writing code all day long, what would it look like?
 It could be compared to the construction field.
 How would it look if construction had none but builders – the people doing the heavy lifting so to speak.
 No one would know what to build, when to build, where to build, who pays the costs…

 In reality, IT field is full of opportunities of which just a few involve coding.
 Like construction is found in every job field there is, IT has begun spreading into all other fields as well.
 Now, you can pick almost any field and find a job involving IT skills or knowledge.

 For me, even 5 years of studying IT couldn’t get this myth out of my head.
 My turning point from fact to fiction was when I begun my work at Sofokus.
 Why?
 Witnessing just how many roles we have in our house (and we are an IT company) that don’t require any coding skills opened my eyes.

 Myth 2: “IT field is not an option because I don’t have the proper education”